catalyst/moodle-tool_mfa/README.md

 If you find a security issue with this or any catalyst plugin, please DO NOT open a github issue.

-Instead please responsibly disclose the issue in private to use via email:
+Instead please responsibly disclose the issue in private to us via email:

 security@catalyst-au.net